 “Unnecessary waste has always bothered me,” Anna Sacks says.
 The New York City resident has long noticed the way the streets can fill up with perfectly good furniture, clothing, and food cast aside for garbage disposal.
 “I started walking around the neighborhood, taking things out of the recycling.
 Then I started posting on Instagram to document what I was finding and to motivate myself to keep it up.”

-Sacks now carves out time each week to walk through her neighborhood, looking through recycling bins to find this that simply don’t warrant disposable.
+Sacks now carves out time each week to walk through her neighborhood, looking through recycling bins to find things that simply don’t warrant disposal.
 On her Instagram account, @thetrashwalker, she’s shared some shocking finds: a red Le Creuset Dutch oven, plastic children’s toys, framed art prints, and countless still-fresh bouquets.

 The lesson here: A lot of people are throwing out things that can easily be kept or donated.
 And that means a lot of unnecessary things are finding their way into landfills.

 Not only are many of these found items not recyclable (plates and bowls, for example, can’t be recycled because the glass in dishware is treated in such a way that it can’t be melted down like glass bottles and jars can), there are tons of things that could simply find a second life under new ownership.
 Combustion and landfill—the two methods we use for trash disposal—are connected to global warming.
 By reducing the number of things we place in the trash, we can limit our carbon footprint and even lend a hand to others in our communities.
 Below, Sacks shares her best tips to step closer to a waste-free lifestyle.